-South Indian style Egg Curry is incredibly easy to make.
+Bring South India and its incredible flavors to your table with this South Indian style Egg Curry.
 A few spices, onions, tomatoes and coconut milk make this utterly satisfying and comforting egg curry recipe that tastes best with parathas (flatbread) and rice.
-Make extras because everyone will want seconds!
+Make extra portions because everyone will go for multiple servings!

 This south indian style egg curry.
 Because it’s cold and dreary and I’m shivering in jackets and boots and only a hot bowl of curry can make me feel better.
 Coconutty, creamy, spicy and tangy with a big bowl of rice and parottas on the side.

 I know we’ve done egg curry before but that was my north indian version, and the south indian part of me was begging me to share this with you guys!
 Hello Kerala and some inspirational cooking.
 I don’t know how they manage to get everything right!
 I mean, up north I wouldn’t dream of having egg curry for breakfast!
 You too?
 But next time, buy some idiyappams, pour that curry on top and go crazy!
 It’s the most satisfying feeling in the world!
 I can’t even!
 Because egg curry in any form is awesome, but this south indian version just tops it all.

 And peeps, malabar parottas with this curry – MUST HAVE!
 I know, calories.
 But let’s pretend we don’t know that for now.

 Also don’t over boil your egg.
 Hard boil, but just about – keep your yolk slightly gooey.
 That’s bonus creaminess.
 If you are an explorer and an adventurer keep it soft even, and go bonkers on drippy yolk goodness.
 Don’t skimp on the curry leaves either because they come in right in the end and sweep it away with that spicy, sharp flavor!